 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- You have to wear protective clothing, including a hard hat, boots and overalls when visiting sites.
+You have to wear protective clothing, including a hard hat, safety boots and overalls when visiting sites.

-- You usually need a BEng or MEng degree in civil or structural engineering.
+You usually need a BEng or MEng degree (SCQF Levels 9-11) in civil or structural engineering.

-- The entry requirements for a degree are usually 4-5 Highers including Maths.
-Physics or Engineering Science may be required.
+The entry requirements for a degree are usually 4-5 Highers including Maths plus National 5 English.
+Physics or Engineering Science at Higher may be required.

-- There are Higher National Certificate (HNC) and Higher National Diploma (HND) courses in civil engineering, but you still need further study to degree level in order to work as a chartered engineer.
+There are HNC (SCQF Level 7) and HND (SCQF Level 8) courses in civil engineering, but you still need further study to degree level in order to work as a chartered engineer.

-- You could enter this profession through a Technical Apprenticeship in Construction at SCQF Level 9.
+You could enter this profession through a Technical Modern Apprenticeship in Construction at (SCQF Level 9).
 This gives you the chance to earn while you learn.
 For a Technical Apprenticeship you normally need 4 good Highers.

-- Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to a HND or degree in Civil Engineering.
-It may also give entry to the Technical Apprenticeship in Construction.
+Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to a HND or degree in Civil Engineering.
 For entry you would require 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths by the end of sixth year.

 Jobs for civil or structural engineers can be with industrial companies, contractors, consulting firms, water companies, oil companies, local government or in research organisations.